EyeStye/test/README.md

 - New, revamped UI
 - Enter date in **calendar** format in page itself, rather than typing in prompt
 - See the result on page instead of popup

+## Version 1.1

+- Some more changes to visual appearance
+- Bigger font, buttons